Ramesh86-TurBo/AudioAlchemy/README.md

 # AudioAlchemy: YouTube to Text Transcription

-"AudioAlchemy is a versatile Python script for transcribing audio from YouTube videos.
-It empowers users to download audio, select from multiple speech recognition models, and even translate the transcription to English.
-Simplify the process of extracting valuable content from YouTube videos with AudioAlchemy."
+"YouTube Video Transcriber is a Python script designed to streamline the process of transcribing and translating audio from YouTube videos.
+Users provide a video URL, select a Whisper speech recognition model, and the script does the rest.
+It downloads the audio, transcribes it into text, and optionally translates the transcription to English.
+The script offers user-friendly prompts at each step, allowing for a tailored experience.
+Moreover, users have the option to delete the downloaded audio and resulting files, making it a versatile and user-friendly tool for handling YouTube video content."